dayedepps/statgen-esalq/people.md

 #### Jéssica Carolina Zilio (by herself)
 _**Jéssica**_ is an undergraduate student in Agricultural Engineering at "Luiz de Queiroz" College of Agriculture (ESALQ/USP). <img src="{{ site.url }}/images/Jessica.jpg" height="120">{: .image-pull-right}

 Currently she is doing a Scientific Initiation (CNPq) with the project "Development of methods for selecting redundant molecular markers in genomic selection procedures".
 For more information about Jéssica, please visit her Lattes CV.
-For more information about Camila, please visit her [Lattes CV](http://lattes.cnpq.br/5401775571964623).
+For more information about Jéssica, please visit her [Lattes CV](http://lattes.cnpq.br/5401775571964623).